Moving to D.C.? Check out this guide to learn all the secrets locals know about living in Washington DC

 People keep moving to Washington D.C. because it’s a thriving and ever-growing city that has something for everyone.
 There’s politics, history, art, music, culture and food.
 For someone who wants to experience it all, becoming a D.C. resident is a great idea.
 Check out our coliving DC options for your perfect next home.

 Want to find your home in D.C.?
 A coliving space in our Nation’s Capital may be exactly what you’re looking for.
-At Common Cassell, you can enjoy city living for an attainable price.
-You’ll rent a private room in a beautiful shared suite within a friendly home.
-You can enjoy amenities like a community lounge, a rooftop terrace and a unique art partnership that’s curated by SugarLift.
+At Common Clover, you can enjoy city living for an attainable price.
+You’ll rent a private room in a beautiful shared suite within a friendly home, and access to beautiful amenities.
 Explore our coliving spaces in Washington D.C. today.